American High School Football in the 60s: How Has It Changed Compared to Today?

 3. Game Film Watching And Scouting of Future Opponents: All of our games were filmed.
-During the home games, a teacher who was good in photography would tape the entire game from a perch on top of our grandstand seats.
+During the home games, a teacher who was good at photography would tape the entire game from a perch on top of our grandstand seats.
 At away games, the movie camera would many times be set up on top of the school bus which transported the players to the game.
-On every Monday afternoon before practice, we would sit in the team locker room and watch tape of the previous game.
+Every Monday afternoon before practice, we would sit in the team locker room and watch tape of the previous game.
 Many times coach would stop and replay the tape showing the mistakes which were made in executing certain plays.
 One of our coaches who had just watched the previous game of our next opponent would give a scouting report.
 Game film watching and scouting of future opponents is undoubtedly more refined today than it was years ago.

 4. Football School Activities: I will always remember the pep rallies, marching bands, and homecoming festivities we had during my junior and senior years on the varsity.
 Most of all I remember the first pep rally we had when I was junior.
 We were all on stage in the auditorium and I was introduced to all the students as the starting left tackle.
 All of the jocks on the varsity had letter jackets and letter sweaters which we often wore.

-5. Playing On the Same Gridiron as Tony Romo: Tony Romo, the former quarterback of the Dallas Cowboys played football at Burlington High School during the 1997 and 1998 seasons.
-Although I played on Dinty Moore Field 36 years earlier, both of us attended the same high school and played on the same gridiron.
+5. Playing On the Same Gridiron as Tony Romo: Tony Romo, the former quarterback of the Dallas Cowboys played football at Burlington High School during 1996, 1997, and 1998 seasons.
+Although I played on Dinty Moore Field 35 years earlier, both of us attended the same high school and played on the same gridiron.

 I have been a football fan all of my life, and I will continue following the game because it has taught me a lot about life.